 But virtual care, and specifically virtual physical therapy (physical therapy that is delivered through technology) for conditions like back pain, is only growing more popular and threatening to take the healthcare world by storm.

-Then the COVID-19 pandemic came along and it turned our world upside down and left providers scrambling to see how they could reach their patients primarily through virtual means.
-Once telehealth became the “norm” it was easy to see how many people preferred the convenience that this type of care offered.
+Then the COVID-19 pandemic came along and it turned our world upside down and left providers scrambling to see how they could reach their patients, primarily through virtual means.
+Suddenly this once somewhat elusive treatment option was the only option!

 So how can digital PT benefit back pain?
 LivaFortis looks at 6 specific ways that DPT can help reduce low back pain.